 Backup Options: What to Do If Lockers Are Full

-If you arrive after the morning rush or need to store a large suitcase, do not waste too much sightseeing time searching every locker bank.
-These are the main alternatives to compare.
+If you arrive after the morning rush or need to store a large suitcase, do not spend too much sightseeing time searching every locker bank.
+Once you have checked one or two convenient locker areas, switch to a staffed counter or reservation-based option.

 |---|---|---|---|---|---|---|---|

-Crosta Hiroshima is the most reliable backup if the lockers you need are full.
-It is located on the Shinkansen side of Hiroshima Station and is the easiest staffed option for travelers with larger bags.
+Crosta Hiroshima is one of the most useful backups if the lockers you need are full.
+It is located on the Shinkansen side of Hiroshima Station and works well for travelers with larger bags who want a staffed counter instead of self-service lockers.

 Tours Hiroshima: A Useful Backup Near the Station

 If you want a staffed option outside the station area, Tours Hiroshima is another practical fallback.
-It is especially helpful for travelers carrying oversized luggage that may not fit in standard lockers.
+It is especially helpful for oversized luggage that may not fit in standard lockers.

 Reservation Apps: ecbo cloak and Bounce

 If you would rather secure a spot in advance, reservation-based services such as ecbo cloak and Bounce can help.
-These services usually partner with local hotels, shops, or cafes around Hiroshima Station.
+These services partner with local hotels, shops, cafes, and other businesses around Hiroshima.

-- Best for: Travelers who want guaranteed space before arriving.
+- Best for: Travelers who want to reserve space before arriving.

-- Good for odd-shaped items: Some hosts can take luggage that does not fit standard lockers.
+- Good for odd-shaped items: Some partner locations can accept bags that do not fit standard lockers.

 Miyajima Decision: Should You Bring Your Suitcase?

-For most day-trippers, no. Even though there are storage options closer to the ferry, bringing a large suitcase all the way from Hiroshima Station to Miyajima usually adds stress without saving meaningful time.
+For most day-trippers, no. Even though there are storage options closer to the ferry, bringing a large suitcase from Hiroshima Station to Miyajima usually adds stress without saving meaningful time.

 Miyajima Day-Trip Reality